 The young inventors: Sixth-graders at the "Hayovel" School in Ashdod

 The entrepreneurial students are familiar with the phenomenon in which children swing on the chair and sometimes fall back.

-These falls can end in disaster, especially if the falling student did not have time to stop himself and finally hits his head.
+These falls can end in disaster, especially if the falling student did not have time to stop themselves and ends up hitting their head.

 To prevent such injuries, students thought of installing an airbag in the back of the chair.
 So, during the fall the pillow will swell and protect the student's head.

 The project: Bottle of shampoo and conditioner in common

 The young inventors: Sixth-graders at the "Hayovel" School in Ashdod

 While washing their hair, the young students use the shampoo and then the conditioner.

 In order to make it easier for them when they sleep away from home, they would like to have one bottle, which contains one side of shampoo and the other side of conditioner.